Studies

 - working internet connection

-Orientation days program with instructions and links will be sent to you as a separate email (to be up-dated)
+Orientation days program with instructions and links will be sent to you as a separate email in the beginning of August.

-Do note that starting your studies later than 12.8-14.8.2026 will seriously affect the progress of your studies.
+Do note that starting your studies later than 12 to 14 August 2026 will seriously affect the start and progress of your studies!

 Teaching for the spring semester (January–May 2027) will be conducted entirely onsite at the Karamalmi campus.